All Episodes

 Now, since we're talking about health care, we have our medical tip of the day.

-Uh chocolate milk may be as good or even better than these common sports drinks.
+Chocolate milk may be as good or even better than these common sports drinks.

-Intense endurance exercise reduces uh supply of stored glucose, a key source of fuel for exercise to the muscle.
+Intense endurance exercise reduces supply of stored glucose, a key source of fuel for exercise to the muscle.

 Aren't we banning chocolate milk from schools because it makes kids fat?

-Here is a um here's another little story about chocolate.
+Here's another little story about chocolate.

 Leave it to the Dutch to help demonstrate the health benefits of chocolate.

-A study of older men in the Netherlands, known for its luscious chocolate, indicated that those who ate the equivalent of one third of a chocolate bar every day had lower blood pressure and reduced risk of death.
+A study of older men in the Netherlands, known for its luscious chocolate, indicated that those who ate the equivalent of one-third of a chocolate bar every day had lower blood pressure and reduced risk of death.

 Chocolate is linked now to lower blood pressure.